rvolz/docbook_files/README.md

 Synopsis
 --------

 docbook_files is a command line application, bin/docbook_files, which checks the files that are included or referenced in a DocBook 5 project.
-(Note: In version 0.1.0 we are only checking included files, but that will change.)

   docbook_files myproject.xml